jvilk/BrowserFS/README.md

 Once you have the above prerequisites installed, type `make` to build BrowserFS.
 The minified library can then be found as `lib/browserfs.min.js`.

-To run unit tests, simply run `make test` (**this will launch multiple web browsers**).
+To run unit tests, simply run `make test` **(NOTE: This will launch multiple web browsers!)**.
 You may need to change `karma.conf.js` if you do not have Chrome, Safari, Opera, and Firefox installed.